nasa/cumulus-message-adapter-js/README.md

   * `callback` - the callback passed by Lambda
   * `schemas` - JSON object with the locations of the task schemas

+The `schemas` JSON should contain `input:`, `output:`, and `config:` with strings for each location.
 If the schema locations are not specified, the message adapter will look for schemas in a schemas directory at the root level for the files: input.json, output.json, or config.json.
 If the schema is not specified or missing, schema validation will not be peformed.

 ## Example Cumulus task